 Most browsers have a tabbed interface.
 It enables multitasking that makes our work quite simple.
-Wouldn’t it be great if we could replicate the same feature for most of Windows applications?
+Wouldn’t it be great if we could replicate the same feature for most Windows applications?
 Fortunately, there exists an option to do so.
 Check out TidyTabs for Windows 10/8/7.
 TidyTabs is a free tabbed window manager that lets you add Tabs to Windows programs like Explorer, Office, Notepad, CMD, etc.

 TidyTabs for Windows Explorer

 The TidyTabs app offers a tabbed experience for all the programs using drag and drop feature.
 It is capable of guessing by itself which window types do not need tab functionality and as such, do not offer a tabbed interface for such applications.
 The good thing is that no special features are required to configure this functionality.

 If that’s not sufficient, you can easily specify which application should have tabs and which one should not.
 Two clicks are enough to add an application to the blacklist or to the whitelist.
 Every single function of TidyTabs can be configured or disabled via a simple configuration interface.